 Organizations can encourage a culture of continuous improvement through Kaizen.
 This involves prompting individuals to share ideas for small improvements in processes and systems.

-Empowering employees to identify and address inefficiencies fosters innovation and a mindset of continuous improvement.
+Empowering employees to identify and address inefficiencies fosters innovation and a continuous improvement mindset.
 In the Toyota Production System, Kaizen encourages employees to suggest improvements, nurturing a sense of ownership and accountability for quality and efficiency.

 TPS principles, including Kaizen, can extend beyond manufacturing to non-manufacturing functions like service delivery, administration, and supply chain management.
 Implementing these principles can maximize efficiency, quality, and customer satisfaction through continuous learning and improvement.